MickyBalladelli/PSUnity/README.md

 *New-PSUnitySession: creates a new PSUnity session.
 Once executed, Powershell is connected to PSUnity.
 *Remove-PSUnitySession: closes the PSUnity session *Set-PSUnityServer: creates or modifies a server object in PSUnity.
 Attributes are name, location, role, status (value between 0-4), description, position (x, y in 2D coordinates), rotation.
 If the server object does not exist, it is created.
 If the object exists it is updated.
 Objects in PSUnity are uniquely identified by their name attribute.
 The status defines the behavior of the server object.
 If the value of status is 2, there are sparks on the keyboard.
-3 means smoke comes out of the server, and if itís 4, the server is on fire.
+3 means smoke comes out of the server, and if it‚Äôs 4, the server is on fire.
 The color of the name of the server reflects the status too: Green, Blue, Yellow, Orange, Red.
 Servers are visible only in the Servers view.
 *Set-PSUnitySite: creates or modifies a platform that can be used to group servers.
 Sites are visible in the Servers view.
 A Site has a label that displays its name and location.
 *Set-PSUnityCity: Cities are predefined in PSUnity and are all disabled by default.
 This cmdlet enables a city (i.e. make it visible) in the Globe view.
 A city can receive an alternate name, this can be useful if you are using a naming convention for locations, such as location code or data centre name.
 Cities also have a status and description.
 The status defines the color of the object representing the city, Green, Blue, Yellow, Orange and Red.
 *Set-PSUnityDomain: these are representing Active Directory domains.